-Our top tips for first-time buyers will help you build up your finances and prepare to find your first home.
+Our top tips for first-time home buyers will help you build up your finances and prepare to find your first home.

 Ways to maximise your savings include investing up to £4,000 a year into a tax-efficient Lifetime ISA (LISA), which the government tops up with a 25% bonus each year.
 Other options include fixed rate bonds that often pay higher rates than easy access savings accounts.

 Either way, setting up a direct debit from your current account to your savings account will make it easier to steadily build your savings pot.

 By reducing your spending, you will be able to save more towards a deposit.
 When it comes to applying for a mortgage, lower outgoings will also improve your chances of being accepted for a loan.